-To date, five issues that were initially raised by MCE as part of the first quarter reporting process have been resolved.
-These five issues are:
+Five of the 13 issues that were initially raised by MCE as part of the first quarter reporting process have been resolved.4

-- The resolution of issue 1.2 ("Bundled rate factors showing on MCE bills") resulted in rate factors illustrated on PG&E/MCE customer bills that now reflect the exact charge for service rendered by each entity: non-generation service by PG&E and generation service by MCE. - The resolution of issue 1.4 ("PG&E call center providing mis-information to customers") resulted in a modified PG&E Customer Service Representative script that, as of April 15, 2011, has been used by PG&E representatives to address CCA-related questions and concerns. - The resolution of issue 1.6 ("Balanced Payment Plan customers being double billed for generation") resulted from an agreement worked out by the CPUC's Energy Division staff enabling MCE to review a subset of customers' redacted bills so the MCE could verify that MCE customers on PG&E's Balanced Payment Plan are not being charged twice for generation service. - Issue 1.8 ("PG&E not providing usage data to MCE") was deemed to be a one-time-a-year issue that PG&E/MCE plan to flag ahead of time and prevent from recurring. - Issue 1.10 ("New customers being opted out by PG&E") was resolved via a letter sent by CPUC Energy Division Director, Julie Fitch, to PG&E Vice President of Regulatory Relations, Brian Cherry, enabling eligible new or relocated customers in MCE's service area to remain on MCE service unless they directly contact MCE to opt out of CCA service (see Attachment 3).
+- The resolution of issue 1.2 ("Bundled rate factors showing on MCE bills") has resulted in rate factors appearing on PG&E/MCE customer bills that now reflect the exact charge for service rendered by each entity: non-generation service by PG&E and the generation service by MCE. - The resolution of issue 1.4 ("PG&E call center providing misinformation to customers") resulted in a modified PG&E Customer Service Representative script that, as of April 15, 2011, has been used by PG&E representatives in order to address CCA related questions and concerns. - The resolution of issue 1.6 ("Balanced Payment Plan customers being double billed for generation") resulted from an agreement worked out by the CPUC's Energy Division staff enabling MCE to review a subset of customers' redacted bills so the MCE could verify that MCE customers on the Balanced Payment Plan were not being charged twice for generation service. - Issue 1.8 ("PG&E not providing usage data to MCE") was deemed to be a onetime-a-year issue that PG&E/MCE plan to flag ahead of time and prevent from recurring. - Issue 1.10 ("New customers being opted out by PG&E") was resolved via a letter sent by CPUC Energy Division Director, Julie Fitch, to PG&E Vice President of Regulatory Relations, Brian Cherry, enabling eligible new or relocated customers in MCE's service area to remain on MCE service unless they directly contact MCE to opt out of CCA service (See Attachment 3).